OneSignal/OneSignal-iOS-SDK/MIGRATION_GUIDE.md

     import OneSignalFramework
 ```

+### Option 1.
+Swift Package Manager
+Update the version of the OneSignal-XCFramework your application uses to `5.0.0-alpha-01`.
+In addition, the Package Product name has been changed from `OneSignal` to `OneSignalFramework`.
+See [the existing installation instructions](https://documentation.onesignal.com/docs/swift-package-manager-setup).

+### Option 2.
+CocoaPods
-Update the version of the OneSignal iOS SDK your application uses to `5.0.0`.
+Update the version of the OneSignalXCFramework your application uses to `5.0.0-alpha-01`.
 Other than updating the import statement above, there are no additional changes needed to import the OneSignal SDK in your Xcode project.
 See [the existing installation instructions](https://documentation.onesignal.com/docs/ios-sdk-setup#step-3-import-the-onesignal-sdk-into-your-xcode-project).

 # API Changes
 ## Namespaces